CosmWasm/cw-plus/contracts/cw3-flex-multisig/README.md

 If you create a `cw4-group` contract and want a multisig to be able to modify its own group, do the following in multiple transactions:

-  * init cw4-group, with your personal key as admin
+  * instantiate cw4-group, with your personal key as admin
-  * init a multisig pointing to the group
+  * instantiate a multisig pointing to the group
   * `AddHook{multisig}` on the group contract
   * `UpdateAdmin{multisig}` on the group contract